 Your funding source may change from quarter to quarter, and on rare occasions even from month to month.
 At other times, it changes from one year to the next.
-In some cases, tax advances are automatically withheld from your stipend, and on other cases they are not.
+In some cases, tax advances are automatically withheld from your stipend, and in other cases they are not.
 If too much is withheld, you will receive a refund after you file your tax return each year before or by April 15.
-If too little is withheld, you will need to pay at the same time that you file your tax return each year before or by April 15.
+If too little is withheld, you will need to pay when you file your tax return each year before or by April 15.